tatumio/tatum-js/examples/btc-example/README.md

 - check the balance of your wallet

 - generate virtual account for BTC
-- assign deposit address to virtual account
+- generate deposit address to virtual account

 ## How to start